 The Last Ship Cast Bios

-Dane's film credits include X-Men: The Last Stand in 2001 for 20th Century Fox, Marley and Me in 2008 also for Fox, Burlesque for Screen Gems in 2010 and the Garry Marshall-directed New Line/Warner Bros film Valentine’s Day.
+Dane's film credits include X-Men: The Last Stand in 2001 for 20th Century Fox, Marley and Me in 2008 also for Fox, Burlesque for Screen Gems in 2010 as well as the Garry Marshall directed New Line/Warner Bros film, Valentine's Day.

 Dane currently resides in Los Angeles with his wife, actress Rebecca Gayheart, and their two daughters.

 Dr. Rachel Scott